pytorch/torchtune/CONTRIBUTING.md

   - Recipe tests are found under [tests/recipes](https://github.com/pytorch/torchtune/tree/main/tests/recipes) and should be marked with the `@pytest.mark.integration_test` decorator.
   - To run only recipe tests, you can run `pytest tests -m integration_test`.
 - **Regression tests**
   - These are the most heavyweight tests in the repo.
 They involve building a full model (i.e. 7B size or larger), then running some finetune and/or evaluation via a combination of tune CLI commands.
 Whereas an individual recipe test runtime is generally still O(seconds), integration tests should be O(minutes) or greater.
+Like recipe tests, regression tests also require S3 access.
   - Regression tests are found under [tests/regression_tests](https://github.com/pytorch/torchtune/tree/main/tests/regression_tests) and should be marked with the `@pytest.mark.slow_integration_test` decorator.
   - To run only regression tests, you can use the command `pytest tests -m slow_integration_test`.